 How did the Ticos manage to do that?
 Due to Juan Santamaria’s heroic action.
 On April 11th, 1856, the Costa Rican army had the filibusters surrounded inside a hostel and when the commanding officer asked for a volunteer to set it on fire, Santamaría offered, walking heroically to his death and setting the structure’s roof on fire.
 After that, the filibusters could do nothing but surrender.

 Things to do in Alajuela City, Costa Rica

 Every April Costa Rica celebrates Juan Santamaria’s feat with a national holiday and big festivities in Alajuela, including a parade, therefore if you are in Costa Rica around April, it is a good idea to visit Alajuela around the 11th.
 If you visit Costa Rica during a different month, however, there are still a lot of other things that will make your time in Alajuela well worth it.

 Central Park and the downtown

 There is more to see and do in downtown Alajuela than mango trees.
-The Central Park is very charming and always has lots of Costa Ricans passing by and hanging out, a great setting to mingle and get to know ticos better.
+Central Park is very charming and always has lots of Costa Ricans passing by and hanging out, a great setting to mingle and get to know Ticos better.
 Right next to the park is the Our Lady of the Pillar Cathedral, a big Catholic church with an impressive dome and beautiful structure, well worth a few minutes of your time to explore.

 A couple of blocks west of the park is the Central Market, an entire block of colors, flavors, smells and noises that will delight you.
 Make a point to find a strange fruit and have another moment of discovery and wonder to remember Costa Rica by.